-- 15.1 There shall be no interference by the Union with the Employers' right to operate efficiently and to change methods of work and to utilize labor-saving devices. - 15.2 With regard to the local agreements, it is agreed that any provisions of this Coast Agreement supersede local agreements, and that any provisions of the local agreements which said Labor Relations Committees shall be comprised of 3 or more representatives designated by the Union and 3 or more representatives designated by the Employers.
-Each side of the Committee shall have equal vote.
+- 15.1 There shall be no interference by the Union with the Employers' right to operate efficiently and to change methods of work and to utilize labor-saving devices. - 15.2 With regard to the local agreements, it is agreed that any provisions of this Coast Agreement supersede local agreements, and that any provisions of the local agreements which are in conflict with this Coast Agreement shall be changed as a result of the execution of this Agreement.